FarronF/limerick-council-meetings/meetings/2018/12/10-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 22nd October 2018.md

 The meeting concluded.

-**Date of next meeting**: Monday 10th December 2018 at 3.00pm, Corporate Building, Dooradoyle---
+**Date of next meeting**: Monday 10th December 2018 at 3.00pm, Corporate Building, Dooradoyle
+---